-Note: These jobs are visible in System Definition > Scheduled Jobs as Export Assets from ServiceNow and Export Contracts from ServiceNow.
+Note: These jobs are visible in Export Configuration > Scheduled Jobs (or Scheduled Jobs in 4.x) as Export Assets from ServiceNow and Export Contracts from ServiceNow.
 Click the job names to make them active or inactive, to modify the schedule, or to execute either one immediately.